kew-myco/its_glue/README.md

 **ITS to OTUs/Identifications**:

 **I am dubious of all available methods of taxonomic assignment, so treat this part of the pipeline as experimental...**
+**Also, the info below about what the pipeline actually does to gather OTUs is presently lies - we have improved it but I'm yet to update this section**

 The second section of the pipeline handles OTU picking.
 It first classifies sequences against a specified reference database, using **sintax** via **vsearch**.
 Then, if desired, unmatched sequences (to a specified taxonomic level) can be clustered into denovo OTUs and cluster centroids tentatively identifed, again with **sintax**.